Detailed Instructions

 published

-, usually an integer denoting minutes or an ISO 8601 duration, but in this case the string “variable” indicates a branching narrative whose runtime depends on choices madedescription
+, usually an integer denoting minutes or an ISO 8601 duration, but in this case the string “variable” indicates a branching narrative whose runtime depends on choices made

 <redblue-video>